 Two-Part Invention (Tondo for BRDG), 2022, silverpoint on casein-prepared birch plywood support, 12 x 12 inches diameter

-My next show will be as a participant in a four-person works on paper show at 931 Gallery on Santa Fe Drive in Denver entitled, Point Line Plane.
+My most recent show was a four-person works on paper show at 931 Gallery on Santa Fe Drive in Denver entitled, Point Line Plane: Works on Paper.
 Organized by Jude Barton, the show includes Jude, me, Tim McKay, and John Kjos.
-Running September 16 through October 16, 2022, there will be an opening reception on September 16 from 5-9 p.m.
+It ran September 16 through October 16, 2022, there with an opening reception on September 16.

 Three-Part Invention No. 3 (Sliced Sphere), 2022, silverpoint and palladiumpoint with white gouache on prepared paper, 12 5/8 x 15 inches

 My recent show at Pirate Contemporary featured fourteen drawings I created drawing from mounts at the University of Colorado Zoological Collections during 2021.
 One of my greatest pleasures is to sit in front of a complex subject and work for hours to produce a lively, unique drawing with a perfect, jewel-like finish in silverpoint.
 I don't consider myself either a naturalist or an illustrator; both disciplines are serious endeavors for trained specialists.
 Rather, I like to work in the spirit of an artist faced with a beautiful subject which demands close inspection and sensitivity to produce a work of art that does justice to the once-living specimen in front of me.

 Northern Flicker, 2021, silverpoint on prepared paper, 7 1/4 x 7 3/4 inches